ikhsanalatsary/akarata/README.en.md

 ### Only use script tag:

-If you do not want to install `ts-polyfill`.
+If you do not want to install `ts-polyfill` and the target is browser only.
 Then copy the code in the documentation [`polyfill`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes#Polyfill)

     <script type="javascript">
       // paste code here